Sections of this article

 Why Fractals Are Beautiful

-As well as harmony, symmetry, balance, color, complexity, “fractality” is agreed to be a component of beauty.
+As well as harmony, symmetry, balance, colour, complexity, “fractality” is agreed to be a component of beauty.

 Our brain loves patterns.
 We have a super developed gift of pattern recognition.
 And fractals are a culmination of a pattern within a pattern within a pattern.